 This dairy-free version of the popular French dessert is filled with easy vegan pastry cream and uses macerated strawberries to bring out their sweetness and flavor even more.
-It tastes like summer in dessert form!
+It tastes like summer in dessert form, like my vegan French raspberry tart!

 Make sure you go for the juiciest, reddest, good-quality strawberries you can find.
 We will be macerating them in sugar which enhances their flavor and sweetness.
 But since the emphasis of this strawberry tart is on those fresh berries, it always helps to start off with the best quality produce you can find.